atrocore/atropim/docs/en/user-guide/associations.md

 ![Associated products panel](../../_assets/associations/associated-products-panel.jpg)

-TreoPIM also offers you the ability to add associations to all the products (or as many as needed) simultaneously via the [mass actions](./views-and-panels.md#mass-actions) menu.
+AtroPIM also offers you the ability to add associations to all the products (or as many as needed) simultaneously via the [mass actions](./views-and-panels.md#mass-actions) menu.